-Additionally, the bill introduces several provisions, including an affirmative defense for individuals who can demonstrate that uncontrollable circumstances prevented their appearance in court.
+Additionally, the bill introduces several provisions, including an affirmative defense for individuals who can prove uncontrollable circumstances prevented their appearance in court.
 It also states that any term of imprisonment for violations under this section will be consecutive to any other sentences.
 The act is set to take effect on January 1, 2027, and its fiscal impact on state and local governments is expected to be indeterminable, potentially affecting judicial and correctional systems.

 Statutes affected: Introduced: 594:14